-Of course, the scenery doesn't stop at the North Carolina border.
+Of course, the beautiful scenery doesn't stop at the North Carolina border.
 Upstate South Carolina and Georgia have beautiful waterfalls in their mountain areas.
 There are enough waterfalls in central and Eastern Tennessee to fill another web site - and of course there's the Great Smoky Mountain National Park on the NC/TN border.
 I've done my best to include their waterfalls in this site, but still have a lot more places to visit.

 This site has grown tremendously in the number of visitors - especially in the last 3 years.
 That's a good thing since it probably means more people are getting outdoors to enjoy Nature's beauty and are looking for info on where to go and what to see.
 The only down side is I'm getting a lot more emails and am not able to answer all of the inquiries.
-I'm very sorry if I haven't responded to yours.
-Please remember that this is a one person operation.
+I'm very sorry if I haven't responded to yours, but please remember that this is a one person operation.
 Use this site for your visual pleasure or as just one source of info for planning a trip to this area.
-This site is - and will always be - a work in progress.
-This area has given so much to me and this is my way of giving back.
-Come see us!
+This site is - and will always be - a work in progress, and I'll do my best to keep it up to date.

 PLACES TO GO - This page has links to subsections where falls in the same area are grouped together.
 Try looking here if you're planning a trip to the area.
 You'll find photos and directions to the waterfalls, as well as ramblings about the areas and my adventures on various trips.